EarthScope/ispaq/README.md

 Example, "myMetrics: num_gaps, sample_mean, cross_talk".

 **Station_SNCL** aliases are user created *alias: Network.Station.Location.Channel* combinations.
 Station SNCLs can be comma separated lists. \* or ? wildcards can be used in any of the network, station, location, channel elements.
-Aliases must be formatted as Network.Station.Location.Channel; other combinations such as Station.Network.Location.Channel are not supported in ISPAQ.
-Example, "myStations: IU.\*.00.BH?, IU.ANMO.\*.?HZ, II.PFO.??.\*".
+Example, "myStations: IU.ANMO.10.BHZ, IU.\*.00.BH?, IU.ANMO.\*.?HZ, II.PFO.??.\*".
+Aliases must be formatted as Network.Station.Location.Channel (however, if you instead use a Station.Network.Location.Channel format and your local miniSEED has file names matching that format, then most metrics will run with the exception of metrics that require metadata).

 **Data_Access** has four entries describing where to find data, metadata, events, and optionally response files.